ouspg/CryptoCourse/Week5Exercises/README.md

   3. Repeat the change in byte value and the timing for all bytes of the MAC tag.

 **Can you figure out how Alice responded?**

-Even if you were able to send same message again, there are some methods to verify if message has been sent already.
-How?

 > Answer the above questions and provide any source code you used in your work.